 Our history and vision

 You’d expect a school like this to have a great story behind it.
 And we do.
 Great people too.
-The school was founded in 2006 by Francis and Vernon Wilson, two missionaries from Virginia, USA who were working in Belize City.
+Francis and Vernon, two missionaries from Virginia, founded Holy Cross School in 2016.
 They saw the incredible need for a new school in San Pedro – the existing schools were full and then some – and, unlike many who would have just felt sad about the need, they did something about it.
 In just five years they took a muddy lagoon and turned it into the school you see today.
 Read more of the history or watch these videos.